vladmunteanu/starlette-jsonapi/README.md

         return await self.to_response(await self.serialize(example), status_code=201)
 ```

+Also optional, you can support fetching related data for requests like `/articles/1/author`,
+by implementing `get_related`, then calling `serialize_related` with the related data.
+Check [sample-plain](examples/sample-plain) for an implementation example.

 ### Defining a relationship resource
 You can choose to define a relationship resource by subclassing `starlette_jsonapi.resource.BaseRelationshipResource`.